thubZai/thubZai.github.io/_pages/about.md

 ### **All things ML**
 📖Understanding Deep Learning by Simon J.D.
 Prince.
 📰Newsletters like The Batch (Deeplearning.AI) and TL;DR AI.
-🎥Channels like Deeplearning.TV, Two Minute Papers, Stanford Online, 3Blue1Brown and Machine Learning University.
+🎥Channels like DeeplearningAI, Two Minute Papers, Stanford Online, 3Blue1Brown, WorldofAI and many more.
 🌟People like Andrew Ng, Aleksa Gordić, Andrej Karpathy, Yann LeCun, Lex Fridman and so many moree!

 ### **Beyond ML**